Astrud Gilberto: The Girl from Ipanema

 In the interim between the recording and release of the album, Astrud and João's marriage began falling apart.
 After accompanying her husband for part of his European tour in the summer of 1963, she returned alone to Rio in October.
 João, who was suffering from a muscular atrophy in his right shoulder that was making it increasingly difficult to play guitar, traveled to Paris to consult with an acupuncturist there.
 While in Paris, he took up with Heloísa Buarque (known professionally as Miúcha), a Brazilian student and sometimes singer then living in France.
 Initially hiring Buarque as his secretary, their involvement soon became a full-blown affair, which led to the couple's formal separation.

 Getz/Gilberto was released in March 1964, a year after it had been recorded, and was a major contributor to the already growing-popularity of bossa nova beyond Brazil.
 The production was financially successful for Stan Getz and João Gilberto: Getz made enough to buy a 20-room house, and João received $23,000 (about $240,000 in 2025 dollars) as his first royalties after the release in early 1964.
-Astrud reportedly received $120 for the recording (about $1250 in 2025 dollars), which was the usual fee for musicians for an evening's performance at the time.
+However, Gene Lees relates in his memoir that Getz contacted producer Creed Taylor and demanded that Astrud was to be paid no royalties.
+She reportedly received a flat payment $120 for the recording (about $1250 in 2025 dollars), which was the usual fee for musicians for an evening's performance at the time.
 Astrud Gilberto, is mentioned by name only in the cover text, but not listed among the musicians.

-Her whispery voice and steadfast approach to singing played a significant role in popularizing "The Girl from Ipanema", earning a Grammy Award for Record of the Year and a nomination for Best Vocal Performance by a Female.
+Her whispery voice and steadfast approach to singing played a significant role in popularizing "The Girl from Ipanema", which earned the album a Grammy Award for Record of the Year and Astrud Gilberto a Grammy nomination for Best Vocal Performance by a Female.
 The 1964 edited single of "The Girl from Ipanema" omitted the Portuguese lyrics sung by João Gilberto, and established Astrud Gilberto as a bossa nova singer.
 It sold over one million copies and was awarded a gold disc.
-According to writer Gene Lees, Getz asked producer Creed Taylor to ensure she was paid no royalties on the single, which went on to sell more than five million copies.
-It became one of the second most recorded song in the history of pop music.
+Unlike her billing on Getz/Gilberto as a guest vocalist, she was given full performer credits on the single.